-Education is essential if water efficiency technologies and methods are to be successful.
-It is not enough to install a retrofit or water saving technology in a facility.
-New operation procedures, retrofits, and replacements are most effective when employees, contractors, and the public know what the new technology or methods are and how to use them properly.
+Educating users about water conservation is essential to sustain the savings of water-efficient technologies and practices.
+It is not enough to install water-saving technology in a facility.
+New operation procedures, retrofits, and replacements are most effective when employees, contractors, and the public know what the new technologies or methods are and how to use them properly.

-An additional benefit to water efficiency is positive public opinion.
 If your facility is doing its part to save community resources, let the community know.
-Informing the public about your facility's commitment to reduce waste is good news.
-The news media is often interested in facilities that take a proactive stand on water efficiency.
+Informing the public about your facility's commitment to reducing water use is good news.
+The news media are often interested in facilities that take a proactive stand on water efficiency.

 Internal Information and Education Options